The sales and marketing landscape is fast evolving thanks to new technologies that enable sales teams to engage prospects during the sales process.

 Sales Enablement and Sales Engagement: Two Sides of the Same Coin

 In the case of your sales enablement efforts, work with other internal departments to ensure sales enablement is part of the corporate culture.
-Work with other executives and managers to find a sales enablement platform that the overall sales efforts and goals.
+Work with other executives and managers to find a sales enablement platform that fits the overall sales efforts and goals of your company.